cloud-bulldozer/benchmark-operator/docs/fio_distributed.md

   > Note: We set the `direct=1` fio option in the jobfile configmap.
 In order to avoid errors, the `bs` values
   > provided here should be a multiple of the filesystem blocksize (typically 4KiB).
 The [note above about units](#understanding-the-cr-options)
   > applies here.
+- **bsrange**:(list) blocksize range values to use for I/O transactions
+  > Note: We set the `direct=1` fio option in the jobfile configmap.
+In order to avoid errors, the `bsrange` values
+  > provided here should be a multiple of the filesystem blocksize (typically 1KiB - 4KiB).
+The [note above about units](#understanding-the-cr-options)
+  >  applies here.
 - **numjobs**: (list) Number of clones of the job to run on each server -- Total jobs will be `numjobs * servers`
 - **iodepth**: Number of I/O units to keep in flight against a file; see `fio(1)`
 - **read_runtime**: Amount of time in seconds to run `read` workloads (including `readwrite` workloads)